NazaninHashemian/test-demo/README.md

 - Simple counter component with increment and decrement buttons
 - Prevents counter from going below zero
+- NameForm component for entering and submitting a name
+- Displays a greeting and clears input after submission
-- Interactive UI updates on button clicks
+- Interactive UI updates on button clicks and form submission
 - Unit tests covering rendering, user interactions, and edge cases

 ## Getting Started